Coherently Coupled Carrier and Phonon Dynamics in Elemental Tellurium Probed by XUV Transient Absorption

-Although the weak \Eg{} mode is not distinctively apparent in the time-domain dynamics, due to the small signal strength in the Fourier analysis compared to the dominating \Ag{} mode, we consider the amplitude weighted average phase near the Fermi level (40 to 40.8\,eV), where the $\Delta$A is at a maximum and the \Eg{} mode can be resolved.
-Unlike the \Ag{} mode attributed to a displacive excitation driven by $\Delta Q_0(t)$, the phase at the 2.3-2.5\,THz \Eg{} mode frequency is $-0.51(3)\pi$\,rad, which is inconsistent with the displacive mechanism.
-This is not surprising as the chain rotation motion of the \Eg{} mode is unlikely to be coupled to the lifting of the degeneracy at the Fermi level or population of intra-chain $\sigma^*$-type anti-bonding orbitals.
-This is similarly observed in Sb and was attributed to a non-resonant impulsive stimulated Raman scattering \cite{Ishioka2008}.
-It is also possible to consider excitation of the non-bonding $5p$ lone pairs of the valence band, which could exert a symmetry breaking force through an asymmetric excited electron distribution, leading to excitation of the \Eg{} mode \cite{Mahony2019}.
-While we found that the coherent phonons are not responsive to changes in laser polarization in the absorption detection geometry with these polycrystalline samples, future studies on samples oriented perpendicular to the c-axis could enhance measurement of the non-totally symmetric modes.
-It may be interesting to explore whether the \Eg{} mode may couple to the electronic temperature or influence motion along the \Ag{} coordinate.
+While we found that the \Ag{} coherent phonon and hot carriers are not responsive to changes in laser polarization in the absorption detection geometry with these polycrystalline samples, future studies on samples oriented perpendicular to the c-axis could enable measurement of the non-totally symmetric modes through the photo-Dember effect \cite{DekorsyPRB1996}.
+It may be interesting to explore whether the \Eg{} mode or other phonon modes may couple to the electronic temperature or influence motion along the \Ag{} coordinate.